spapageo/lapis-fr/README.md

 - `MainDefinition` – This is where you input the main dictionary you prefer.
 I highly recommend filling this in.
 If you're new to Japanese or mining on your own, it’s a good idea to start with a bilingual dictionary like JMDict/Jitendex.
 Alternatively, you can use your preferred monolingual dictionaries (such as 三省堂, 大辞林, 大辞泉...) by selecting them when configuring Yomitan. **Please note, the dictionaries need to be installed in Yomitan before they can be selected.**
 - `Glossary` – This is where you place all of your dictionary definitions.
 We recommend having more than a single dictionary, see [here](https://donkuri.github.io/learn-japanese/setup/#adding-dictionaries). **If you choose to use only a single dictionary, make sure it is selected in `MainDefinition` and leave this field EMPTY to avoid a known bug.**

-### I found a bug, where can I report it?

-Open an issue and tell us about it on the [issue tracker](https://github.com/donkuri/lapis/issues), we will be more than happy to help you!

-### There's a weird 'yomitan' tag at the bottom of my card, what does this mean?

-No worries!
-This is an easy fix.
-Just make sure that `Card tags` in your Yomitan settings is empty, as it is usually filled with `yomitan` by default, which causes this issue.
-The notetype displays all tags on the note at the bottom of the card, which can be useful for marking the source of the card.
-For example, the card in the example deck has the tag アニメ:小市民シリーズ at the bottom, indicating [the source](https://anilist.co/anime/173295/Shoushimin-Series). **These tags aren’t added automatically, you will need to apply them manually if you want them.
-If you don't apply any tag, nothing will be rendered at the bottom.**
+### Will this work with tools like JL?

+There is a [Setup Guide for JL](docs/jl_setup.md).
+JL has a couple of drawbacks: it doesn't support external dictionaries and you'll need to use [AJT Japanese](docs/anki_setup.md) to fill in all furigana.
+Otherwise, Lapis works well with JL.

+### Can I use tags?

+Tags are not added automatically, so you need to add them yourselves in the `Tags` section of Anki.
+They will appear at the bottom of the card.
+For example, the card in the example deck has the tag アニメ:小市民シリーズ at the bottom, indicating [the source](https://anilist.co/anime/173295/Shoushimin-Series). **By default, Yomitan adds a `yomitan` or `yomichan` tag to each of your cards**, you might want to remove that by going to the `Anki` section in your Yomitan settings and taking out the Card tags (it should have `yomitan` or `yomichan` filled in).

-### How do I add a note to the card?
+### How do I add additional information to the card?

 You can use the `MiscInfo` field to add any extra information you'd like.
 It will then appear at the bottom of the back of the card.

-### What is '{frequency-harmonic-rank}' and why is it used in FreqSort?
+### What is frequency sorting, and does Lapis support it?

-For each card, `{frequency-harmonic-rank}` computes the [harmonic mean](https://en.wikipedia.org/wiki/Harmonic_mean) of all the frequencies on that card.
+For an explanation of what frequency sorting is, read [this](https://donkuri.github.io/learn-japanese/mining/#using-frequency-sorting).
+Basically, for each card `{frequency-harmonic-rank}` computes the [harmonic mean](https://en.wikipedia.org/wiki/Harmonic_mean) of all the frequencies on that card.
 It is often used when working with ratios and it approaches what the word's _true frequency_ looks like.
+That is what gets added to `FreqSort` and that is what you need to order by.

-### How can I change the font size for something?
+### How can I change the font size?

 To change the font size, open the `Styling` section of the card in Anki by going to `Browse`, then select a Lapis card and then click on `Cards` (top-left of the card editor).
 Once there, look for the section at the top labeled `/* PC Font sizes */` or `/* Mobile font sizes */`, which should look like this: